deegha/job-listing/README.md

 ### Propject Setup

+- You need npm to run this :)
 - Clone the project from `https://github.com/deegha/job-listing.git`
 - Navigate in to the project and run `npm install` to install dependancies
 - Run `npm start` to start the project in port `3000`